cosmocode/.github/profile/README.md

-# We have been building first-class Internet applications for more than 20 years.
+# We build first-class Internet applications

 We specialize in content-management systems, knowledge-management solutions and individually-programmed web applications.